 Textual analysis in cultural and media studies

 Researchers in cultural and media studies take media and cultural objects and treat them as texts to be analyzed.
-Examples of the analyzed texts include media content, music videos, and social media content.

 Researchers in this field usually seek to connect contemporary culture and politics with text elements.
 In this context, the analysis is usually qualitative and creative.
 The different aspects of a text that a researcher may analyze include: